 - 1 cup light cream (or half-and-half)

 - 1 cup crème fraiche or Sour crème

 - 1 tablespoon fresh parsley, chopped

-In a large saucepan, melt butter over medium to medium-low heat 210-270°F (88-99°C).
+In the 5-quart, melt butter over medium to medium-low heat 210-270°F (88-99°C).
 Add onions and garlic; cook in hot butter until tender, about 5 minutes, stirring occasionally.
-Add curry powder, cayenne and coriander.
+Add curry powder, cayenne, and coriander.
 Cook and stir for 5 minutes more.
 Add chicken broth and bring to simmer; uncovered, for 25 minutes.